pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 ### Where do I specify database credentials?

-Pantheon automatically injects database credentials into the site environment; if you hard code database credentials, you will break the Pantheon workflow.
+Pantheon automatically injects database credentials into the site environment.
+You will break the Pantheon workflow if you hard code database credentials.

 ### Where do I set or modify the `drupal_hash_salt` value in Drupal 7?